musa-509-fall-2021/assignment-02-postgis-analytics/README.md

 |90320  |Forest Hills        |Located at 299 Byberry Rd       |-75.0205556|40.1277778|
 |90321  |Somerton            |Located at 14021 Bustleton Ave  |-75.0119444|40.1305556|
 |90401  |Airport Terminal E F|Located at 8500 Essington Ave   |-75.2397222|39.8794444|
+*like any public project, I sacrificed creativity in order to finish at the last second*